Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers: Introduction

 \section{Introduction}

-The hydrofluoroolefine HFO1234ze(E) (C$_{3}$H$_{2}$F$_{4}$) is a cooling gas that has been introduced as a potential alternative of tetrafluoroethane C$_{2}$H$_{2}$F$_{4}$ in a number of refrigerant applications, thanks to its good cooling capabilities and low global warming potential (GWP).
-Unlike C$_{2}$H$_{2}$F$_{4}$, whose GWP is more than 1300 \cite{IPCC}, the hydrofluoroolefine C$_{3}$H$_{2}$F$_{4}$ has a carbon-carbon double bound in its chemical structure that makes it more reactive in the atmosphere than C$_{2}$H$_{2}$F$_{4}$.
+Tetrafluoropropene HFO1234ze(E) (C$_{3}$H$_{2}$F$_{4}$) is a cooling gas that has been introduced as a potential alternative of tetrafluoroethane C$_{2}$H$_{2}$F$_{4}$ in a number of refrigerant applications, thanks to its good cooling capabilities and low global warming potential (GWP).
+Unlike C$_{2}$H$_{2}$F$_{4}$, whose GWP is more than 1300 \cite{IPCC}, the tetrafluoropropene C$_{3}$H$_{2}$F$_{4}$ has a carbon-carbon double bound in its chemical structure that makes it more reactive in the atmosphere than C$_{2}$H$_{2}$F$_{4}$.
 This implies the reduction of its atmospheric lifetime in comparison to that of C$_{2}$H$_{2}$F$_{4}$ and, as a consequence, a lower GWP.
-According to the European Regulation \cite{EUregulation} for restrictions on the usage of fluorinated gases, the GWP of C$_{3}$H$_{2}$F$_{4}$ is evaluated to be 7 \cite{EUregulation} while latest studies have revised this value to less than 1 \cite{IPCC}.
+According to the European Regulation \cite{EUregulation} for restrictions on the usage of fluorinated gases, the GWP of C$_{3}$H$_{2}$F$_{4}$ is evaluated to be 7 \cite{EUregulation}, while latest studies have revised this value to less than 1 \cite{IPCC}.

-In the recent years, several studies have investigated the possibility to substitute C$_{2}$H$_{2}$F$_{4}$ with C$_{3}$H$_{2}$F$_{4}$ in gaseous particle detectors.
-In particular, gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ turn out to be very promising in resistive plate chambers \cite{santonico1981development, Cardarelli_2014, Liberti_2016, bianchi2019characterization}.
-The usage of C$_{3}$H$_{2}$F$_{4}$ has been also considered in voltage insulation applications \cite{koch2015high, alise2017proceedings} as a replacement of the much less environmental friendly sulfur hexafluoride (SF$_{6}$).
+In recent years, several studies have investigated the possibility of substituting C$_{2}$H$_{2}$F$_{4}$ with C$_{3}$H$_{2}$F$_{4}$ in gaseous particle detectors, especially in Resistive Plate Chambers (RPCs) \cite{santonico1981development} that are operated with gas mixtures containing high concentrations of C$_{2}$H$_{2}$F$_{4}$.
+In particular, gas mixtures of C$_{3}$H$_{2}$F$_{4}$ and CO$_{2}$ exhibit significant potential in RPCs \cite{abbrescia2016preliminary, bianchi2019characterization, rigoletti2020studies, proto2022new, rigoletti2023studies}.
+The usage of C$_{3}$H$_{2}$F$_{4}$ has not been considered only in gaseous particle detectors, but also in voltage insulation applications \cite{koch2015high, alise2017proceedings} as a replacement of the much less environmental-friendly sulfur hexafluoride (SF$_{6}$).

-The growing interest on C$_{3}$H$_{2}$F$_{4}$ in gaseous particle detectors and in voltage insulating applications drove to investigate its electrical breakdown proprieties as well as to evaluate the electron transport coefficients and reaction rates in this gas.
-Indeed, electron swarm parameters in pure C$_{3}$H$_{2}$F$_{4}$ and in C$_{3}$H$_{2}$F$_{4}$-based gas mixtures have been recently measured by Chachereau et al. \cite{alise2017proceedings, alise2016paper} thanks to a pulsed Townsend experiment \cite{dahl2012obtaining}, whereas no electron collision cross sections in C$_{3}$H$_{2}$F$_{4}$ are available in the literature so far.
+The increasing interest in C$_{3}$H$_{2}$F$_{4}$ for gaseous particle detectors and voltage insulating applications led to the evaluation of electron transport coefficients and reaction rates in this gas.
+Indeed, electron swarm parameters in pure C$_{3}$H$_{2}$F$_{4}$ and C$_{3}$H$_{2}$F$_{4}$-based gas mixtures have been recently measured by Chachereau et al. \cite{alise2017proceedings, alise2016paper} thanks to a pulsed Townsend experiment \cite{dahl2012obtaining}, whereas no electron collision cross sections in C$_{3}$H$_{2}$F$_{4}$ are available in the literature so far.